Luge Canada

 Entry into the Olympics marked the beginning of a new era in the development of the sport as racing switched to artificial ice tracks with steeply-banked curves.

 From the outset, European countries have dominated the sport.
-All Olympic medals from 1964 until 2002 have been won by four countries: Germany, Austria, Italy and the former USSR In recent years, however, other nations have been making inroads, most noticeably the United States which holds Olympic medals in the doubles competition at the 2002 Winter Games.
+All Olympic medals from 1964 until 2002 have been won by four countries: Germany, Austria, Italy and the former USSR.

 Luge in Canada